Where to eat, drink and stay

 For coastal vibes with still a touch of city, Geelong and the Bellarine are home to coastal villages and the lively waterfront city, Geelong.
 Industrial spaces are transformed breweries, museums, Mill Markets and eateries.
 The Bellarine is home to some of the world’s most famous surf beaches, like Bells Beach, al fresco dining, just-caught seafood, boutique wineries and wildlife experiences on Port Phillip Bay.

-Discover more restaurants, bars, accommodation, things to do and day trips with Visit Victoria.
+Plan where you play.
+Discover more restaurants, bars, accommodation, things to do and day trips with Visit Melbourne.